dreamfactorysoftware/platform-wiki/setup-guide/common/IAM-setup.md

 Click _Download Credentials_ to save these credentials locally.
 Then click _Close Window_.

-Provide these credentials to whoever is setting up Snowplow for you, so that they can add them into the configuration of your EmrEtlRunner and StorageLoader applications.
+Provide these credentials in a secure way (**not** via email) to whoever is setting up Snowplow for you, so that they can add them into the configuration of your EmrEtlRunner and StorageLoader applications.

 ## 2. Allow the IAM user to login